Measurement-based infused circuits for variational quantum eigensolvers

-The second challenge that we address is the application to NISQ devices.
-We introduce MB elements that use ancillary qubits to implement variational measurements in the VQE circuit, i.e. the optimization parameters dictate the choice of a variable measurement basis.
-Here, we demonstrate the idea for a variational Pauli gadget, which realizes an $n$-body term as shown in Fig.~\ref{fig: conceptual}(b).
-Such $n$-body terms appear in many VQE target Hamiltonians, particularly in models from condensed matter physics or in gauge theories.
-By realizing such interactions through measurements, our gadgets are implemented efficiently in terms of the number of entangling gates, a current bottleneck on NISQ GB platforms.
-In combination with local rotations, the variational Pauli gadget can therefore realize arbitrary VQEs with a compact gate depth.
-We perform VQE experiments with these MB elements for $\mathbb{Z}_{2}$ and $SU(3)$ gauge theories and the lithium hydride (LiH) molecule.
-Our work therefore constitutes a first VQE with MB elements.
+For the second challenge, we exploit resource graph states containing ancillas to implement variational measurements in the VQE circuit, i.e. their parameters determine the variable measurement basis.
+We demonstrate this idea with “Pauli gadgets”, which integrate resource graphs with local rotations to realize tunable $n$-body Pauli interactions [Fig.~\ref{fig: conceptual}(b)].
+Such terms appear in Hamiltonians in condensed matter, high energy physics, and quantum chemistry~\cite{yamamoto2020, atas2022su3, xiao2012, kandala2017hardware}.
+By realizing Pauli interactions through measurements, our gadgets can be implemented efficiently in the circuit depth and number of entangling gates, both bottlenecks on NISQ devices.
+We leverage these circuits in VQE simulations of $\mathbb{Z}_{2}$ lattice gauge theory, 1D quantum chromodynamics, and the LiH molecule.